10 tips for finding buyers on the European natural cosmetic ingredients market

 By not attending industry conferences, you could miss out on opportunities to grow your network for your export activities, which could harm your business in the long run.
 You could also miss out on new and technical developments in the industry.

-Examples of events that you should consider are the UEBT annual conference, SCSS Naturals events, the Vivaness Congress, and the European edition of the Sustainable Cosmetics Summit.
-These events are good platforms to network with buyers, other exporters and formulators.
+Examples of events that you should consider are the UEBT annual conference, SCSS Naturals events and Vivaness Congress.
+These events are good platforms for networking with buyers, other exporters and formulators.

 - Request delegate lists beforehand and decide with whom you would like to network at industry events.